JavaDerek/YouTubeCleaner/README.md

 4. The script will:

    * Fetch subscriptions via the YouTube Data API
+   * Analyze watch his
-   * Analyze watch history from the Takeout export
+   * Prompt you to optionally unsubscribe from unwatched channelstory from the Takeout export
    * Generate a report

 ---